Citizens Task Force

 Real experience trumps degrees.
 For each task force: Idaho residents with relevant firsthand knowledge (for example, frontline workers, families impacted, small business owners dealing with regs).

-Must haves: clean background, volunteer commitment, confidentiality agreement.
+Must haves: background check, volunteer commitment, confidentiality agreement.
 Open applications.
 Select for balance and common sense.
-Short training on basics, including how to use Grok safely.
+Short training on basics, including how to use AI efficiently.

 How many task forces?
 Timeline?